1956 European Cup final: Real Madrid

 Real Madrid entered the European Cup competition as the title winners of the 1954–55 La Liga.
-In the opening round, they were drawn with Swiss champions Servette.
+In the opening round, they were drawn against Swiss champions Servette.
 After they secured a 2–0 victory away from home in the first leg, they secured a 5–0 victory at the Santiago Bernabéu Stadium with Alfredo Di Stéfano scoring two goals in the victory.
 In the quarter-finals they were drawn against Yugoslavian side FK Partizan who had finished fifth in the previous season.
-In the opening leg at home, Heliodoro Castaño Pedrosa scored two goals as fellow goals from Francisco Gento and Alfredo Di Stéfano gave Real Madrid a four goal lead heading into the away leg at Belgrade.
+In the opening leg at home, Heliodoro Castaño Pedrosa scored two goals as fellow goals from Francisco Gento and Alfredo Di Stéfano gave Real Madrid a four goal lead heading into the away leg in Belgrade.
+Partizan won second leg 3–0, but that was not enough to advance to the semi-finals.
+There, Real Madrid won the first home leg against AC Milan and with two-goal lead could afford a second leg 2–1 defeat at the San Siro.

+Stade de Reims

+Reims entered the European Cup competition as the title winners of the 1954–55 French Division 1.
+In the opening round, they were drawn against Danish champions AGF Aarhus.
+In the first away leg they secured a 2–0 victory thanks to a brace from Léon Glovacki, before a 2–2 draw at the Stade Auguste-Delaune.
+In the quarter-finals they were drawn against Hungarian side Vörös Lobogó who had finished 2nd in the previous season.
+In the opening leg at home, Michel Leblond scored two goals as fellow goals from Léon Glovacki and René Bliard gave Reims a two-goal lead heading into the away leg at Budapest.
+There, a tight match ensured a 4–4 draw, which saw Reims advance to the semi-finals, where they defeated Scottish Hibernian in both legs, reaching final undefeated.